monome/norns/readme-update.md

 else needs to be done).

-`version.txt` simply contains the version (ie `180401`) and is copied to `~/update` (which is later read by matron).
+`version.txt` simply contains the version (ie `180401`) and is copied to `~/update` (which is later read by lachesis).

-files relevant to matron, atropos, or maiden should be kept in respective subfolders in the archive.
+files relevant to lachesis, atropos, or maiden should be kept in respective subfolders in the archive.

 ## preparation of an update